KhenAharon/Restricted-Website-Django-MySQL/README.md

 3. Make other user admin.
 4. Reset user passwords.
 ```
-Clauses 2-4 are performed in the admin area.
+Clauses 2-4 are performed in the admin area (e.g. 'localhost:8000/admin').

 # Global Dependencies:
 ```